Ex-Broncos star Chris Harris Jr. says he would end retirement to play with Chiefs

 “Definitely I could go play with the Eagles.
 You know, they already have a veteran secondary.
 I know (former Denver coach Vic) Fangio’s system.
 I can learn it really fast if he’s added anything new and then you know I’m a veteran corner so I definitely think I could go out there and fit with those guys,” Harris said.
 “Also. if they need some nickel work, go on there and play some nickel work, but I think that would be a good fit.

-“Chiefs, of course, you know them already having all the pieces, just going in there and, you know, being that last piece in the back end.
+“Chiefs, of course, you know them already having all the pieces, just going in there and ... being that last piece in the back end.
 I definitely think that I can help there.
 So, you know, it’s definitely some places that definitely could use a veteran presence.”

 Harris went on to mention the Houston Texans, too.